Retirement Plan Reselection Deadline is June 1

 STRS Ohio introduced its Defined Contribution and Combined Plans in 2001.
 Periodically, the retirement system conducts a review of its defined contribution program offerings — including allocation choices and fees.
 We are currently completing such a review and encourage you to watch your mail in the coming weeks for an announcement of updates to the program.

 U.S. stock market returns have experienced a volatile ride so far in 2018.
 S&P 500 Index returns were very strong in January, but tumbled in early February before recovering somewhat by month end.
 During a recent report to the Retirement Board, STRS Ohio Investment staff indicated that market volatility was unusually low during the past 15 months and should not be expected to remain that way indefinitely.
 This is why maintaining a diversified portfolio continues to be important.

 Investment Choice Profile

-This Quarter’s SmartTALK Profiles the STRS Large-Cap Choice.
+This Quarter’s SmartTALK Profiles the STRS Russell Midcap Index Choice.

-Companies in the information technology, financials, health care, consumer discretionary and industrials sectors make up about 75% of the holdings.
-Top holdings by company include Apple Inc., Exxon Mobil Corp., Microsoft Corp., Alphabet Inc. and PepsiCo Inc. Intermediate and long-term performance figures for this and all allocation choices are provided on the Investment Performance Report.
+This allocation choice is intended to closely match the return of the Russell Midcap Index, before fees.
+The Index is composed of approximately 800 stocks chosen for the mid-size market capitalization and industry group representation.
+Companies in the information technology, financials, consumer discretionary, industrials, real estate and health care sectors make up about 78% of the holdings.
+Top holdings by company include Zoetis Inc., Prologis Inc., Progressive Corp., Analog Devices Inc., Marathon Petroleum, Illumina Inc. and Fidelity National Information Services Inc. Intermediate and long-term performance figures for this and all allocation choices are provided on the Investment Performance Report.